All Collections

 • Updating Participant demographics

-Note: Participant Names that contain apostrophes do not work with Legacy Features like Assessments.
-Please remove apostrophes from participant names if working with legacy features.
+Note: Participant Names that contain apostrophes do not work with Legacy features like Assessments.
+Please remove apostrophes from Participant names when working with Legacy features.

 Changing ETO's Language

-Most of ETO is customizable and could be written in another language using primarily English characters.
+Much of ETO is customizable and could be written in another language using primarily English characters, including the following features:

 • Side Navigation